 While our website and blog posts are intended for informational purposes only and are not intended as legal advice or as a legal opinion, we try to provide information that might facilitate a more informed discussion at a later point in time.
 To that end, we have some information that touches on what a generic survival clause might look like.
 “Fortunately, it is simple to avoid the merger of a contract term by including specific language in the contract.
 Including the language ‘this provision will not merge into the deed and will survive closing’ will protect a contract provision from merger.”
 D. Benjamin Barros & Anna P. Hemingway, Property Law 447 (2015).
 As you can see, survival clauses do not have to be lengthy or complex.
 They can be short and simple; however, as with most things in law, the devil is in the details.
 What provisions should or should not survive closing, and whether and how to indicate as much in writing, requires analysis and careful drafting.

 Writing real estate contracts for home sales or purchases, farm sales or purchases, and building sales or purchases is something we do regularly at Kincaid Business & Entrepreneurial Law, LLC ®.
 We enjoy advising homeowners, entrepreneurs, and investors about their real estate transactions.
 The interplay between real estate deeds and real estate contracts is but one of many considerations we evaluate when counseling our clients regarding their real property needs.
 Please contact us at 913-735-7707 or schedule with us online if we can be of service to you, your business, or your family.
+You may also wish to read about whether a person should use a real estate attorney or real estate agent to sell or purchase a home on our blog.

 Matthew T. Kincaid